How is DFN different from other sponsorship organizations?

 What happens to my child if I am no longer able to give?

+We understand that sometimes circumstances change and that you may need to cancel or suspend your donations.
 The donations for child sponsorships are gathered into a pool designated for specific schools.
 By using this approach, if you are unable to continue your sponsorship, your child will be able to remain in school and will be eligible for sponsorship again.
 This also allows unsponsored children to attend school.
 The goal, of course, is to have every child sponsored.

 What if my child is no longer able to attend school?